cosmos72/schemesh/doc/shell/syntax.md

 that evaluates to a string, or to a list of strings, or to a closure that accepts zero or one arguments (the job itself) and returns a string or a list of strings.

-Finally, file descriptor numbers can be replaced with a shell expression `( ... )` that evaluates to a fixnum.

 -----------------------------------------------------------------------------

 Other notable features: